Accra Banana (African Banana Fritters)

 Cassava

 In Cameroon, cassava is used in various forms.
-It is used to make waterfufu (a dough-like starchy side dish eaten with soups), garri (granules made out of cassava), bobolo ( cassava sticks), and more.
+It is used to make waterfufu (a dough-like starchy side dish eatenย with soups), garriย (granules made out of cassava), boboloย ( cassava sticks), and more.
 And of course, it is used to make Accra Banana, which is also called Accra Cassava.

 To make the Accra Banana, the cassava is grated and then mixed with mashed/pounded banana.
 To make the process easier, I purchased already grated cassava from an Asian store.
 I bought it frozen and allowed it to thaw at room temperature.